Medical Assistance in Benidorm - Where to go, what to do...

 La Cala - Centro de Salud, La Cala

-These are all open 24/7, take with you your EHIC card, Passport and Insurance documents.
-The centres will then determine what treatment you need and depending upon your insurance will either send you to one of the Private Hospitals or the Public Hospital which is situated out towards Villa Joyosa.
+Most are open 24/7, take with you your EHIC/GHIC card, Passport and Insurance documents, in some instances you may need to take a translator with you.
+The centres will then determine what treatment you need and depending upon your insurance and will either send you to one of the Private Hospitals or the Public Hospital which is situated out towards Villa Joyosa.

 Contact information for Hospitals